vermilion00/libhmk/README.md

 To develop a new keyboard, create a new directory under `keyboards/` with your keyboard's name.
 This directory should include the following files:

-- `config.h`: Configuration header for your keyboard
-- `config.json`: A JSON file describing your keyboard's setup to be used by the `setup.py`.
-The file must contains the following keys:
-  - `driver`: The name of the keyboard driver, which is one of the drivers in the `hardware/` directory
-  - `board`: The name of the PlatformIO [board](https://docs.platformio.org/en/latest/boards/index.html).
-  - `ldscript`: The name of the linker script, which is one of the linker scripts in the `linker/` directory.
-  - `framework`: The name of the the PlatformIO [framework](https://docs.platformio.org/en/latest/frameworks/index.html).
-  - `platform`: The name of the PlatformIO [platform](https://docs.platformio.org/en/latest/platforms/index.html).
-- `metadata.json`: A JSON file containing metadata about your keyboard, for use by the web configurator.
+- `keyboard.json`: A JSON file containing metadata about your keyboard, used for both firmware compilation and the web configurator.
+Refer to [`scripts/schema/keyboard.schema.json`](scripts/schema/keyboard.schema.json) for the schema.
+- `config.h` (Optional): Additional configuration header for your keyboard to define custom configurations beyond what's specified in `keyboard.json`.

 You can use an existing keyboard implementation as a reference.
 If your keyboard hardware isn't currently supported by the firmware, you'll need to implement the necessary drivers and features.
 See the [Porting](#porting) section for more details.